 RM And what comes out, the explosion that results, is an explosion of feeling.

-RM First of all I, just for the record and my own sanity, have to correct a factual error that’s been kicking around because of the New York Times.
+RM First of all, just for the record and my own sanity, I have to correct a factual error that’s been kicking around because of the New York Times.
 My sister did not get in a car crash and have a seizure.
 In fact, in the story there’s this whole passage about how I always expected she would get in a car crash and she never did.
 And somehow the Times guy read it incorrectly, and since then everybody thinks my sister was in a car crash which she wasn’t.

 DS It just happened randomly right?

 RM Yeah, she just keeled over.
 So it’s all disjunction.
-To answer your question, it would be great if we could all sit down and really think through these stories and sort of be pre-meditated about it, and arrive at the most elegant solution to creative problems.
+To answer your question, it would be great if we could all sit down and really think through these stories and sort of be pre-meditated about it and arrive at the most elegant solution to creative problems.
 I’m not like that at all.
 Writing at some level for me is automatic, un-chosen.
 It’s just completely a calling.
-And so, when certain material has to get written, it’s tough shit if I don’t want to write about that or it’s the wrong thing for me to be doing.
-I have to write about it anyhow.
-So when I got to the time in my life when these events were taking place, that was how I ordered the horror and tragedy of that time, was to write stuff down.
+And so, when certain material has to get written, it’s tough shit if I don’t want to write about that or it’s the wrong thing for me to be doing; I have to write about it anyhow.
+So when I got to the time in my life when these events were taking place, I ordered the horror and tragedy of that time by writing stuff down.
 It would be great if I didn’t write it or I never published it or whatever.
 Then I wouldn’t have to have these mixed feelings about this material being out there in the world.
 But the fact is, I’m a writer, I don’t know what else to do with life.
 That’s all I know to do, you know.
 So the material came out first.
 It’s sort of that Marxist remark about history: first it’s tragedy and later it’s farce, or whatever.
 So the first time through when I was writing after these events took place, that story “Demonology” is what came out.
 Then I sort of figured, Okay I did this; I’ve written through this experience, it’s time for me to move on.
 But I found, no matter what I did, this grief theme kept coming back into it.
 So the story, “Mansion On The Hill,” which opens the book, reconfigures all these same events.
 Because I could not stop, I just could not stop.
 So, you know, people say, what’s the right time to write about this, are you too close to the events, and all that stuff.
 My response is, I didn’t choose.
-The material is dictated to me to some extent and I just gotta go with it.
+The material is dictated to me to some extent and I just have to go with it.

 RM Do you find that you first select different material and the autobiographical element creeps in?

 RM How about with non-fiction, because Darcey wrote a really great piece abut Monica Lewinsky during the Monica-gay period.
-And part of the reason it was a really great piece is that Darcey Steinke was an intern in the White House.
+And part of the reason it was a great piece is that Darcey Steinke was an intern in the White House.

 RM Did you know when you started the piece, that that was gonna be the way in or did you encounter that?